 When you’re considering cosmetic surgery, it’s advisable to schedule one-on-one consultations with prospective surgeons and to work with a board-certified plastic surgeon who will take the time to understand your personal desires, discuss your procedure or procedures with you in detail, and explain the potential risks associated with your cosmetic surgery procedures.

-If you live in the Albany, Schenectady or Saratoga Springs, New York, areas and are considering plastic surgery, pleasecontact the office of Dr. Bruce K. Barach to schedule your personal consultation.
+If you live in the Albany, Schenectady or Saratoga Springs, New York, areas and are considering plastic surgery, pleasecontact the office of Dr. Sanjiv Kayastha to schedule your personal consultation.